Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Main results: multidimensional coupling model

-The existence of solution to the system~\eqref{eq:condensedCompact} is an open question and beyond the scope of this work.
-For the remainder of this section, a series of remarks with further details on technical issues as well as the interpretation of the arising coupled stresses are provided.
+\UK{Note that after integration by parts, the end faces terms are gone owing to the projection on the centerline.} For the remainder of this section, a series of remarks with further details on technical issues as well as the interpretation of the arising coupled stresses are provided.